MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-basic-usage.md

 ## Start gesture

 The Start gesture opens the **Start menu**.
 To perform the Start gesture, hold out your hand with your palm facing you.
 You’ll see a **Start icon** appear over your inner wrist.
 Tap this icon using your other hand.
 The Start menu will open **where you’re looking**.

 > [!TIP]
 >
 > - You can use the Start gesture as long as your hands are inside the hand-tracking frame.
 You do not need to be looking down at the Start icon.
 Keep your elbow low and comfortable, and look in the direction where you want the Start menu to open.
 > - If the Start menu didn't open at the position you want, simply move your head around to reposition it.
 > - If you have trouble reading the smaller text on the Start menu, step closer to it after it opens.
+> - If your hand is slightly off to the side of the frame, you may still be able to view the Start menu by tapping your inner wrist, even if you don't see the icon.

 ![Image that shows the Start icon and the Start gesture](./images/hololens-2-start-gesture.png)